maritim/Movie_Maniacs/README.md

-//This app dev is dead
-//Because for unknown reasons
-//Adobe doesn't support anymore
-//Shockwave Flash Object

-//This code is free for anybody
-//To modify, copy and learn from it
-//In anyway he want!
+This app dev is dead Because for unknown reasons Adobe doesn't support anymore Shockwave Flash Object This code is free for anybody to modify, copy and learn from it in anyway he want!

-//Have
-//Fun !
+Have Fun !